American Airlines Flight 77: Hijacking

-Three frames from the security camera video of Flight 77 hitting the Pentagon, the aircraft can be made out on Frame 2 just above the tan post furthest from the building.
+Three frames from the security camera video of Flight 77 hitting the Pentagon.
+The aircraft can be made out on Frame 2 just above the tan post furthest from the building.

-At approximately 8:51 - 8:54, the hijackers launched their assault.
+At approximately 08:51–08:54, the terrorists launched their assault.
 The modus operandi of Hanjour's group was in stark contrast to the other three teams, in that while the victims were threatened with knives and box cutters, there were no reports of any injuries or deaths prior to the crash; both pilots were spared when the cockpit was breached, and the use of chemical weapons or bomb threats was not reported by either of the two people who made phone calls from the rear of the cabin.
 (Note: Although the two people who made phone calls did not mention the use of chemical weapons or bomb threats, the 9/11 Commission noted that both of them were originally from the first-class cabin and had been moved to the rear, implying the first class area may have been uninhabitable.)
 At 08:54, as the plane flew in the vicinity over Pike County, Ohio, it began deviating from its normal assigned flight path and turned south.
 Two minutes later, the plane's transponder was switched off.
 The flight's autopilot was promptly engaged and set on a course heading eastbound towards Washington, D.C.

+American Airlines Flight 77 differed from the hijacked jets bound for the World Trade Center in that its disappearance from radar was wrongly interpreted as a plane crash, not a hijacking.
+This is because only the Boston and New York Air Route Control Centers had ascertained hijacking had taken place, due to Mohamed Atta's accidental transmission to the ground.
+Flight 77 was over West Virginia and southern Ohio when it was hijacked, and thus fell into Indianapolis Center's remit.